 PENNVEST intends to either disburse the federal and state match to payment requests beginning as soon as the award is made until all program funds are disbursed; or, if we have issued commercial paper in the Federal program, pay down the commercial paper balance with federal and state funds upon award.
-The 4% Administration set-aside funds will be disbursed as quickly and reasonably as possible.
-We will monitor the balance of 4% Administration set-aside funds in future grant applications as needed.
+There are sufficient 4% Administrative set-aside funds to cover costs.
+However, Pennsylvania reserves the authority to decide in the future what methodology to use to determine the amount of Administrative funds in the future, as no funds are being requested from the 2015 cap grant.